acadet/medoc/README.md

 # Medoc

-Medoc is a tiny Ruby gem for managing you shell aliases.
+Medoc is a tiny Ruby gem for managing your shell aliases.
 Jump to another directory in a clever way.

 ## Get started